 John Tyler was the first vice president to assume the presidency upon his predecessor’s death.
 (Popular lore suggests Harrison caught a cold after delivering a lengthy inauguration speech while not wearing a hat and coat, writes Ronald G. Shafer for the Washington Post, but the ninth president only came down with pneumonia three weeks later, when he was caught in a sudden rainstorm.)
 Contemporaries questioned whether John—derisively dubbed “His Accidency”—had the right to full presidential powers, and his tenure was ridden with conflict.

-The Tyler family’s place in American history stretches back even farther than the tenth president.
+The Tyler family’s place in American history stretches back even further than the tenth president.
 His father, John Tyler Sr., was roommates with Thomas Jefferson at the College of William and Mary, where they reportedly played fiddles together, per the Williamson Herald.
-The elder John Tyler was a strong anti-Federalist who became the governor of Virginia in 1811.
+The elder John Tyler was a strong anti-Federalist who became the governor of Virginia in 1808.

 Harrison Ruffin Tyler is now the only living grandchild of a president born in the 18th century.
 But many other people today can trace a direct line of descent from presidents including founding fathers Jefferson and James Monroe.